 Title VI of the Civil Rights Act of 1964 states that "no person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any program or activity receiving federal financial assistance."
-To fulfill this basic civil rights mandate, each federal agency which provides financial assistance for any program is authorized and directed by the United States Department of Justice (DOJ) to apply provisions of Title VI to each program by issuing applicable rules, regulations, or requirements for public participation.
+To fulfill this basic civil rights mandate, each federal agency which provides financial assistance for any program is authorized and directed by the United States Department of Justice to apply provisions of Title VI to each program by issuing applicable rules, regulations, or requirements for public participation.

-Executive Order (EO) 12898, Federal Actions to Address Environmental Justice (EJ) in Minority Populations and Low-Income Populations (February 11, 1994), requires each Federal agency to "make achieving environmental justice part of its mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations."
+Executive Order (EO) 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (February 11, 1994), requires each Federal agency to "make achieving environmental justice part of its mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations."
 EO 12898 directs each Federal agency to develop an agency-wide EJ strategy to implement these requirements.
-Subsequently, in a 2011 Memorandum of Understanding (MOU) on Environmental Justice EO 12898 (EJ MOU) among federal agencies, United States Department of Transportation (USDOT) agreed to review and update its EJ Strategy.
-The USDOT revised its EJ Strategy in 2012, reaffirming USDOT's commitment to EJ principles and to integrating those principles into Department of Transportation (DOT) programs, policies and activities.

-EO 13166 (2000) expanded the impact of the 1964 Civil Rights Act to address concerns that limited English proficient (LEP) persons deserved equal participation in the transportation planning process.
-In accordance with the Executive Order, the US DOT issued Policy Guidance Concerning Recipient's Responsibilities to LEP Persons, which is modeled after the United States Department of Justice's (DOJ) general LEP policy guidance document.
+Executive Order 13166 (2000) expanded the impact of the 1964 Civil Rights Act to address concerns that limited English proficient persons deserved equal participation in the transportation planning process.
+In accordance with the Executive Order, the U.S. DOT issued Policy Guidance Concerning Recipient's Responsibilities to Limited English Proficient (LEP) Persons, which is modeled after the U.S. Department of Justice's general LEP policy guidance document.
 As described in the guidance, DOT recipients are required to take reasonable steps to ensure meaningful access to their programs and activities by LEP persons.
 The guidance applies to all DOT funding recipients, including MPOs.

 The Americans with Disabilities Act of 1990, 42 U.S.C.
-12101, ('ADA') and all other Federal and State laws and regulations prohibiting discrimination on the basis of disability apply to the CMMPO activities.
+12101, ('ADA') and all other Federal and State laws and regulations prohibiting discrimination on the basis of disability apply to the Central Massachusetts Metropolitan Planning Organization's activities.